anebota/vinHub/server_installation/jenkins-installation.md

 sudo nano /etc/default/jenkins
 ```

-- Look for the line that specifies the HTTP_PORT variable. <br>
+Look for the line that specifies the HTTP_PORT variable. <br>
-  For example, it may look like HTTP_PORT=8080.
+For example, it may look like HTTP_PORT=8080. <br>

-- Change the port number to the desired value. <br>
+Change the port number to the desired value. <br>
-  Make sure it is a valid and available port.
+Make sure it is a valid and available port. <br>

-- Add a new line below HTTP_PORT=-1 to set your desired port using <br>
+Add a new line below HTTP_PORT=-1 to set your desired port using <br>
-  the --httpPort option.
+the `--httpPort` option.
 For example:
 ```
 HTTP_PORT=-1
 JENKINS_ARGS="--httpPort=8081"
 ```

-- Save the changes to the configuration file and exit the text editor.
+Save the changes to the configuration file and exit the text editor. <br>
-- Restart the Jenkins service to apply the changes.
+Restart the Jenkins service to apply the changes.
 ```
 sudo systemctl restart jenkins
 ```